Pre-planning Schema Migrations

 pushes plans in an APPROVED

-state to the registry.
-However, in some cases, we may prefer to create
+state to the Atlas Registry.
+However, in some cases,

 - Manual workflow: